aaron-gh/DINA/README.md

 ## ✨ What DINA Does

-- ✅ Always uses **monocle layout** (fullscreen windows)
+- ✅ Completely headless **monocle layout** (fullscreen windows)
-- ❌ No status bar
+- ❌ No status bar or UI elements whatsoever
-- ❌ No layout switching
+- ❌ No layout switching or tiling options
 - ❌ No floating window support
+- ❌ No visual elements - 100% optimized for screen readers
 - ✅ Audio + speech feedback via `sox` and `spd-say`
 - ✅ YAD-based application launcher, accessible with Orca
 - ✅ Screen blackout toggle script for full visual suppression
 - ✅ Low battery warning via `notify-send` + `spd-say`
-- ✅ Clean keyboard control via `sxhkd`
+- ✅ Advanced multi-layered keybinding system built directly into DINA
-- ✅ Orca screen reader autostart for immediate accessibility
+- ✅ Orca screen reader integration with automatic startup
 - ✅ Workspace memory that remembers which applications belong on which workspaces
+- ✅ Fully modular code architecture for easy maintenance

 ---